Artschnart/eu4-ayutthaya_rework/README.md

-# eu4-ayutthaya_rework
+# eu4-ayutthaya
-Ayutthaya rework for game Europa Universalis IV, a game by Paradox Interactive
+A repostory submod for a nation of Ayutthaya in video game "Europa Universalis 4".